rockerBOO/awesome-neovim/.github/pull_request_template.md

 <!--
+If this is a PR for a new plugin,
 DO NOT OVERWRITE THIS PR TEMPLATE!
 Use this format only.

 PLEASE make sure to read the CONTRIBUTING.md file! https://github.com/rockerBOO/awesome-neovim/blob/main/CONTRIBUTING.md